Open P7M File

 Encryption is utilised by P7M files to ensure data privacy even if the E-Mail was accidentally sent to the wrong address or was intercepted during transmission.
 However, this has the disadvantage that anti-virus software is unable to detect malware, as it will not be able to decrypt the E-Mail once it has been created.
 Therefore, any attachments received in a P7M file should be checked prior to opening, even if they are from a known and trusted source.

-P7M files can be opened in any E-Mail client that supports S/MIME provided that the necessary public key is available.
-P7M files can also be opened using other applications such as Cryptigo p7mViewer, which is designed specifically for opening signed and encrypted E-Mails.
+You can open P7M files in any E-Mail client that supports S/MIME provided that the necessary public key is available.
+You can open P7M files using other applications such as Cryptigo p7mViewer, which is designed specifically for opening signed and encrypted E-Mails.

 - Folders, files and paths - Files are the entries or information stored on your computer.
 These are represented by binary coding and written on the tracks on a disk.
 Files are often represented by distinct icons, a normal practice done by Microsoft with their products including system files for their series of operating systems...